 You will be notified via email.
 Make sure your account is set up to receive email from firstname.lastname@example.org and check any spam filters on your email account.

-After your application has been accepted, you can request contracts for all regions in which the iTunes Store offers TV content.
-When a contract for a specific region has been finalized and all other requirements have been met, TV content that has been delivered with territory rights cleared in that region may be made available there.
+After your application has been accepted, you can request contracts for all countries or regions in which the iTunes Store offers TV content.
+When a contract for a specific country or region has been finalized and all other requirements have been met, TV content that has been delivered with territory rights cleared in that region may be made available there.

 For content to appear in the iTunes Stores for any territory, you must have a contract that has completed processing, and is "In Effect", for that territory.
 The content must be uploaded to iTunes, cleared for sale in that territory and have completed the standard quality assurance review.